thiago-cav/publications/index.md

 ### 2017

-Unexpected diversity: the potential role of privately-owned forest remnants in the conservation of the primates of the highly-impacted Rondônia center of endemism, southwestern Amazonia.
+Unexpected diversity: The potential role of privately-owned forest remnants in the conservation of the primates of the highly-impacted Rondônia center of endemism, southwestern Amazonia.
 **Cavalcante, T.**, Gusmão, A. C., & Ferrari, S. F.
 *Neotropical Primates*, 24(2), 82–85 (2017)
 [DOI](https://doi.org/10.62015/np.2018.v24.103)